 Most of us go through life half-present.
 But your child has only about 900 weeks of childhood with you before they leave your home.
 They'll be gone before you know it.

 Try this as a practice: When you're interacting with your child, show up 100%.
 Just be right here, right now, and let everything else go.
 You won't be able to pull this off all the time.
-But if you make it a habit several times a day, you'll find yourself shifting into presence more and more often.
+But even when things go off track, you can always repair and reconnect after difficult moments.

 And you'll find a lot more of those moments that make your heart melt.